Helmut Branny

 Helmut Branny (born 1957) is a German conductor, double bassist and professor of chamber music at the Hochschule für Musik Carl Maria von Weber Dresden.
 He is a member of the Sächsische Staatskapelle Dresden, musical director of the Dresdner Kapellsolisten and the Cappella Musica Dresden.
 With the Kapellsolisten, he has made many recordings, and toured internationally.

 Career

-Branny, born in the Erzgebirge, Saxony (then in East Germany), studied double bass at the Hochschule für Musik Carl Maria von Weber in Dresden with Heinz Herrmann from 1973 to 1979.
+Branny, born in the Ore Mountains, Bezirk Dresden (then in East Germany), studied double bass at the Hochschule für Musik Carl Maria von Weber in Dresden with Heinz Herrmann from 1973 to 1979.
 Subsequently, he was engaged at the Staatskapelle Dresden.